Gallery

 Rainforest

-In the era of Anthropocena, the natural world tends to be apprehended through the prism of environmental issues and of something that gradually becomes a struggle to protect, and as tropical forests are disapearing at a dramatic rate and in Europe a real primeval forest is now only a memory, may these images, tributes as they are to the primordial feelings that can only come from a place expressing itself in all its original naturalness, give us some viewpoints from which we may ask ourselves the question about the relationship of our societies with our, and the rest of the world's, Nature.
+In the era of Anthropocena, the natural world tends to be apprehended through the prism of environmental issues and of something that gradually becomes a struggle to protect.
+And as tropical forests are disapearing at a dramatic rate worldwide and in Europe a real primeval forest is now only a memory, may these images, tributes as they are to the primordial feelings that can only come from a place expressing itself in all its original naturalness, give us some viewpoints from which we may ask ourselves the question about the relationship of our societies with our, and the rest of the world's, true wilderness places.

-So please, do take a moment for a visual immersion into the lush, misty, unique, rainy, soaked, Pacific Northwest rainforest.
+So please, do take a moment for a visual immersion into the lush, misty, unique fragrant community known as the Olympic Temperate Rainforest.